mjrulesamrat/k8s-demo/README.md

 # k8s-demo

+That one millisecond matters!

-K8s single cluster demo with MySQL, Wordpress to run in local
+K8s single cluster demo with two python services built using FastAPI and has a sidecar container of Envoy Proxy.

-# Steps

-.
-.